reagento/adaptix/examples/api_division/README.md

 adding support for custom types (`PhoneNumber` and `Money`) and provider chaining.

-Another important idea of this example is that there are no general retort objects.
+Another important concept behind this example is that there are no general retort objects.
 You can define a retort configured to work with a specific type and then includes this retort to another responsible for the entire API endpoints.